Thought Leadership

 Rethinking Equipment for Delivery-First Operations

 Ghost kitchens eliminate the front of house to focus purely on production.
-While this reduces labor and space requirements, it amplifies reliance on equipment performance, uptime, and smart automation.
-Operators running delivery-only or hybrid models must prepare for:
+While this reduces labor and space requirements, it also increases reliance on equipment performance, uptime, and smart automation.
+Operators running delivery-only or hybrid models must prepare for several equipment-related challenges.

 High Fryer Usage and Oil Degradation

-• Increased order volume—particularly for fried menu items—puts strain on fryers
+• Increased order volume—especially for fried menu items—puts continuous strain on fryers

 • Overused oil impacts food quality, customer satisfaction, and operating costs

-• Lack of real-time oil monitoring can lead to premature disposal or health violations
+• Without real-time oil monitoring, operators risk premature oil disposal or safety violations

 Strain on Holding Equipment

-• Holding cabinets, hot wells, and warming drawers are used continuously to preserve food quality during transport
+• Holding cabinets, hot wells, and warming drawers run continuously to preserve food quality during transport

 • Extended use increases wear and energy consumption

-• Temperature inconsistencies can impact both food safety and customer experience
+• Temperature inconsistencies can affect both food safety and customer experience

 Growth of Smart Cooking in Small Spaces